-Our elected officials and administration consider many factors when setting the School District's 2022-2023 fiscal year budget.
+Our elected officials and administration consider many factors when setting the School District's 2023-2024 fiscal year budget.
 One of the most important factors affecting the budget is our student count.
 The state foundation revenue is determined by multiplying the blended student count by the foundation allowance per pupil.
-The 2022-2023 budget was adopted in June 2022 based on an estimate of students who will enroll in September 2022.
-Approximately 85.9 percent of the total General Fund revenue is from the foundation allowance.
-Under state law, the School District cannot access additional property tax revenue for general operations.
+The 2023-2024 budget was adopted in June 2023 based on an estimate of students who will enroll in September 2023.
 As a result, district funding is heavily dependent on the State's ability to fund local school operations.
-Based on early enrollment data at the start of the 2022 school year, we anticipate that the fall student count will be close to the estimates used in creating the 2023 budget.
+Based on early enrollment data at the start of the 2023 school year, we anticipate that the fall student count will be close to the estimates used in creating the 2024 budget.
 Once the final student count and related per pupil funding are validated, state law requires the School District to amend the budget if actual district resources are not sufficient to fund original appropriations.